-Cary First Christian Church was first named Cary Christian Church one hundred and forty-nine (150) years ago in 1868.
+Cary First Christian Church was first named Cary Christian Church over one hundred and fifty years ago in 1868.
 The story begins when Brothers Allan Hammon, Shade Rufin, Tom Brown, Henry Stroud, and Umstead Hicks held the first service under a brush harbor near the present site of the church cemetery off Kildaire Farm Road in Cary.
 Almost fifteen (15) years later – in 1883, services were moved to a location behind the present Cary Elementary School which was then the Cary Colored School.
 At that time, the church membership was the largest in Cary.

 Cary First Christian Church is among the oldest churches in the town of Cary.
 Since our beginnings after the Civil War, our church has experienced five name changes: from Cary Christian Church, to Cary Congregational Christian Church, to Cary United Church of Christ, to Cary First United Church of Christ, and to its present name, Cary First Christian Church in 2004.

 It was under the leadership of the tenth pastor, Rev. Joseph Burwell, where the congregation saw a need for a new church with modern facilities.
 Under Rev. Burwell’s leadership we moved to our present location.

 Brother Clyde Evans, Sr. offered to give an acre of land for the site of a new church with an option for the church to purchase two additional acres.
 His offer was accepted, and in 1966 we began an official fundraising program to build the new church on Evans Road.
 Miss Dora Stroud presented the first building fund program and over $500.00 was raised.
 On the first Sunday in August of 1966 at our annual Homecoming observance, more that $5,000 was collected for the building of the new church.